delta/codecharacter-player-docs-2019/player_state.rst

 It contains every data structure we use to describe the state of the game.

-If you haven't already, you might want to go through the game overview first, to understand the core game and the various elements that you can control.
+If you haven't already, you might want to go through the game `overview <overview.html>`_ first, to understand the core game and the various elements that you can control.
 Once you've got a hang of the game, this page will help you dive deeper into your code.

 You might want to checkout `Vector <vector.html>`_ as well.

-*Note:* You can think of two ways to describe position in this game - by counting the tiles in X and Y directions (0-based counting of course, we're civilized people here), and by the actual coordinates (tiles have a size).
-Whenever we refer to position, we always mean the actual coordinates, not the tile count, unless explicitly otherwise mentioned. **Remember, the X-axis is from left to right, and Y-axis is from top to bottom of the map**.

 State
 =====